daisygith/ChallengesJS/readme.md

 The farmer has counted his animals and he gives you a subtotal for each species.
 You have to implement a function that returns the total number of legs of all the animals.

+                                                Ex2. "&&"

+The && operator takes two boolean values, and returns true if both values are true.

+Consider a && b:

+* a is checked if it is true or false.
+* If a is false, false is returned.
+* b is checked if it is true or false.
+* If b is false, false is returned.
+* Otherwise, true is returned (as both a and b are therefore true ).
+* The && operator will only return true for true && true.

+                                              Ex3.
+"Are the same numbers?"

+Create a function that returns true when num1 is equal to num2; otherwise return false.

+* isSameNum(4, 8) ➞ false

+                                              Ex4. "football points"

+Create a function that takes the number of wins, draws and losses and calculates the number of points a football team has obtained so far.

+* wins get 3 points
+* draws get 1 point
+* losses get 0 points